 From the EN, to SAE, CCA, to Ah, and everything else in between, there’s an option (rating) for every battery irrespective of where such a battery is manufactured, used, or the standard deployed to rate it.

 In my BT705 review, for instance, I made clear mention that the unit is great.
-However, the absence of the Ampere-hour (Ah) testing standard reduces its overall appeal, especially for users in regions where the metric is the most commonly used.
+However, the absence of the Ampere-hour (Ah) testing standard reduces its overall appeal, especially for users in regions where the metric is the most commonly used to rate starter batteries.

-With the best car battery tester, the Ancel BA101, you get ALL the possible rating standards – irrespective of your region on the option you’re comfortable with.
+With the best car battery tester, the Ancel BA101, you get ALL the possible rating standards – irrespective of your region, helping you read and understand your starter battery’s health without any need for annoying, complex conversions.

 It’s a bet you can’t lose.

-Having clearly established that the Ancel BA101 is the best battery tester available in the market today, is there an option that is a good, honorable mention?
+Having clearly established that the Ancel BA101 is the best battery tester available in the market today, are there options that are good, honorable mentions?

-Though lacking in some of the features that have made the BA101 my automotive battery tester of choice, it nonetheless, is solidly built, also very accurate, and importantly, comes with its own case, negating the need for a third-party case to store it.
+Though lacking in some of the features that have made the BA101 my automotive battery tester of choice, it’s nonetheless solidly built, also very accurate, and importantly, comes with its own case, negating the need for a third-party case to store it.

 If you’re looking for something else besides the expressly recommended, you should take a look at it.